skebis/JourneysApp/README.md

    - First run will take some time, most likely 15-25 minutes, because the database is initialized with .csv data.
 Files contain millions of entries.
 You can watch the import progress from Output -> Show output from Debug.
    - Afterwards your default browser should launch and navigate to localhost:44477 and you are ready to use the app!
 7. You can also run the unit tests in Visual Studio by clicking Test -> Run All Tests

+## Troubleshooting

+Database initialization aborted and the database is incomplete.
+- You can continue using the incomplete database or delete the BikeJourneys.db at solution root folder (where .sln file is).

+There are build errors.
+- Most likely VS gives errors about Node.js.
+If you didn't install it yet, install and restart VS.

+Front end doesn't start or npm terminal window is starting and closing constantly.
+- Something went wrong with initial npm install during the app launch.
+Run npm install in ClientApp folder or delete the whole project folder and clone it from here again.
+You can save BikeJourneys.db to skip database initialization.